Me-TV/Me-TV/README.md

 Most users of Me TV will not want to be bothered with trying to build the executables from source code.
-Pre-compiled executables are therefore available on Bintray; a set of pre-compiled executables for each release, and the snapshot ones for the next release – that are replaced with each new commit to the repository.
+Pre-compiled executables are therefore available on Bintray; a set of pre-compiled executables for each release.
 The Me TV project page is [here](https://bintray.com/beta/#/me-tv/Downloads/Me-TV).
-Go to the release you are interested in and there is section "Direct Downloads" that has the pre-compiled executables for that release.
+Go to the release you are interested in and there is section "Files" that has the pre-compiled executables for that release.

 ## Building (and Installing) From Source